gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading The Silmarillion by J.R.R.
-Tolkien
+📖 I'm currently reading Isaac Asimov's short stories

 👾 I'm currently playing Breath of the Wild, Waterdeep Dragon Heist (5e), and Magic the Gathering